 Danielle Steel is currently the best-selling living author and one of the best-selling fiction authors of all time.
 She released her newest book “Joy” on Aug.
 13, and although I was eager to read the new novel, many people had checked it out from the Metropolitan Library System.
 So, my anticipation increased while I had it on hold until someone else returned it.
 Unfortunately, as a first-time reader of the well-known Steel, I was extremely let down.

 The synopsis on the book cover explains how much the main character, Allegra Dixon, desires to be loved due to her absent mother and distant father.
 When she was 16 years old, she met Shepherd Williams.
 Unfortunately, after the 9/11 terrorist attack, Williams has orders to be sent to Afghanistan.
 Later, as he continues to return from Afghanistan, Dixon realizes that the war has extremely affected and changed Williams.
-With this, Dixon once more experiences the harrowing journey that comes with the search for true love and real joy
+With this, Dixon once more experiences the harrowing journey that comes with the search for true love and real joy.

 This summary seemed intriguing to me, and based on the synopsis on the book cover, I thought that the story would be about how Dixon seeks to find joy in her life as she watches her husband struggle in the aftermath of war and her desire to rebuild their relationship following his deployments.
 However, I felt misled immediately.